App version: 0.1.0

 Credit Cards

 If the cost of the dent repair is relatively small, using a credit card to cover it could be easy and convenient.
-And as long as you pay off the amount before your billing cycle ends, you won’t be charged any interest.Credit cards do tend to have very high interest rates, though, and if you can’t repay the debt right away, you will owe interest.
+And as long as you pay off the amount before your billing cycle ends, you won’t be charged any interest.Credit cards do tend to have high interest rates, though, and if you can’t repay the debt right away, that interest will add up.

 Peer-to-Peer Lending